ivan-hc/ArchImage/README.md

 # ArchImage
-Build AppImage packages for all distributions but including Arch Linux packages.
+Build AppImage packages for all distributions by including Arch Linux packages.
 Powered by JuNest.

 #### NOTE: this solution is higly experimental! *Please, read carefully!*